dougt/webpush-protocol/draft-turner-push-proto.md

 notification for this channelID and the new version, and remove the old notification from the pending queue.

-;messageType: "notification"
+messageType: "notification"

-;updates list  REQUIRED
+updates list  REQUIRED
-:The list contains one or more {"channelID": "id", "version": N } pairs.
+: The list contains one or more {"channelID": "id", "version": N } pairs.
+{: br}

 ##### Example